Oscars: Parasite wins best picture | DW | 10.02.2020

-Laura Dern picked up the award for supporting actress for her role in Netflix's Marriage Story while South Korean director Bong Joon-Ho picked up three awards for Parasite.
+Laura Dern picked up the award for supporting actress for her role in Netflix's Marriage Story while Parasite's Bong Joon-Ho also won best directing, as well as original screenplay and international feature film.

 Joaquin Phoenix won best actor for Joker, delivering an emotional speech, and Renee Zellweger won best actress for Judy Garland biopic Judy.

-Scroll down to the bottom of this article for an updating list of winners.
+Scroll down to the bottom of this article for a full list of winners.

 Pitt previously won as a producer of 12 Years a Slave but this is his first acting win.
 Other winners include costume design for Little Women and animated feature film for Toy Story 4.